 A tutor will happily visit your class and give a 5- to 10-minute description of the Tutoring and Writing Center services.
 We will work around your schedule; let us know what is convenient to you.
 A writing tutor can also visit your class in order to present on a specific aspect of writing or documentation, such as how to respond to essay exam questions or proper use of MLA citation style.
 Contact a TWC coordinator to request a consultation: firstname.lastname@example.org

 Embedded Blackboard Consulting

-Faculty can request to add an embedded Writing Center consultant in their Blackboard for any course.
+Faculty can request to add an embedded tutor in their online course.

-Some examples of activities and roles an embedded consultant could undertake:
+Some examples of activities and roles an embedded tutor could undertake:

 - Question and answer discussion board forums

 - Individual or group sessions